scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

     ('Male', 115.25)

-`groupby_gender` is a powerfull object that exposes many operations on the resulting group of dataframes::
+`groupby_gender` is a powerful object that exposes many operations on the resulting group of dataframes::

     >>> groupby_gender.mean()